 Prerequisite: Take MAT-1034G and either PHY-2024 or PHY-2065.
 Corequisite: PHY-3010.
+Crosslisted as: CHE-4064.

 PHY 4002 - Content Area Teaching Methods in Physical Science (2)

 An experience-based study of the methods and tools used in teaching chemistry and physics in secondary schools.
 Students develop and teach a variety of units, including a lecture-demonstration and a laboratory experiment, and assist with a science fair.